When in Israel: What to Do As a First Time Traveler

 3. The Dead Sea

-Most people know of this one, but in case you don’t – going to the Dead Sea really a vital part of anyone’s trip to Israel.
+Most people know of this one, but in case you don’t – going to the Dead Sea really is a vital part of anyone’s trip to Israel.

 I didn’t cover myself in mud, but I did go in the dead sea.
 I was on a four-week-long trip when I was in Israel, meaning I was trying to pack light and didn’t bring water shoes with me when I should have.